TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 + Edit and use Dummy version of styles, without losing the originals.
 + Easily convert styles to Wildcards
-+ Send styles to prompt the at custom insert points.
++ Apply styles to the prompt at custom insert points.
-+ Extract only specific parts of the style.
++ Extract only specific parts of a style (Sections).
-+ Custom Filters for individual Styles-dropdowns.
++ Custom Filters for individual Styles-Dropdowns.
 + Highly Customizable
 + Automatic style sorting